abby1635/CS30/Pure Java/README.md

 - Case Study Essay Grader: end user functions, algorithm for grading
 - Note: the functions and algorithm will match searching algorithms and other string functions in pure java

+Organize String Functions and learn how they work

+Write Search Algorithms for Essay Grader

+Put together in lessons for this project

 ---